vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/widget-code.png
    :align: center
-   :alt: View of the widget tab for Odoo Live Chat.
+   :alt: View of the widget tab for Leansoft Live Chat.

 Participate in a conversation
 =============================

 As explained above, *operators* are the users who will respond to live chat requests from customers.
-The information below outlines the necessary steps for operators participating in live chat conversations on an Odoo database.
+The information below outlines the necessary steps for operators participating in live chat conversations on an Leansoft database.

 Set an online chat name
 -----------------------